Future of the Brussels Schools

 The opening of the permanent fifth school, also approved for construction on the former NATO site (close to but not contiguous with the temporary site), has now been postponed until September 2028 "at the latest".
 And the Berkendael site, which has been requested as a permanent grant to the European Schools, remains for the moment like Evere, a temporary site available only until the opening of the fifth school.

 Populating Evere and Integrating Berkendael: At their meetings of October and December 2020, the Board of Governors approved a proposal to populate the Evere site and detailed Guidelines for the 2021-2022 Enrolment Policy.
 The plan is to attach the Evere primary site to EEBII.
-As envisaged, the Evere site will be filled through new enrolments in sections currently at Woluwe, primarily the FR, DE and EN sections but possibly others such as IT and NL, and as they reach secondary Evere primary students will be automatically enrolled in secondary school at Woluwe.
+As currently envisaged, the Evere site will be filled through new enrolments in the FR, DE, EN and IT sections, and as they reach secondary Evere primary students will be automatically enrolled in secondary school at Woluwe.

 A similar plan was agreed to integrate the Berkendael primary into EEBI, by which Berkendael primary students in sections already at Uccle (FR, DE, EN, ES, IT) will be automatically enrolled in secondary at Uccle.
 Pupils enrolled in the LV and SK sections will attend secondary as SWALS at EEBII and EEBIII, respectively, and pupils in EL classes will join their fellows at EEBIII for secondary.
 Pupils enrolled at Berkendael before September 2021 will also retain the right to request a transfer to another school for secondary--a measure which will help control the secondary population at Uccle.
 Taken as a whole, the new plan has finally given Berkendael families the clarity and stability enjoyed by other families in the European School system, while also honouring promises made to them at the time of enrolment.